ihutch/shiftmode/ReadMe.txt

 dFtdWs.f90, fcontko.f90, kpsiarraya.f90, omarray.f90, omsolve.f90 etc.
 The parameters declaring array sizes in shiftmode.f90 may need to be changed to get high resolution results.
-The main programs have not been tidied up; so beware.
+The main programs have not been tidied up so beware.

 The graphics library will be generated in ~/src/accis/ which needs to be creatable and writeable.
 Also libX11 needs to be linkable via -lX11